Pear-Cranberry Upside-Down Cake

 Preheat oven to 350 degrees.
 Combine 6 tablespoons butter and 3/4 cup brown sugar in a medium skillet, and cook over medium-high heat, stirring constantly, until melted and thoroughly combined, about 6 minutes.
 Pour into a 10-by-2-inch professional round cake pan.

 Peel pears, core, and slice into 1/2-inch-thick wedges.
 Coat with lemon juice, and arrange on top of brown-sugar mixture in a spiral pattern around edge of pan.
 Fan out slices in center.
 Sprinkle 1/2 cup cranberries over pears, and set aside.

 Sift flour, baking powder, salt, cinnamon, and ginger together in a medium bowl, and set aside.
 Combine remaining 6 tablespoons of butter with remaining cup brown sugar in the bowl of an electric mixer, and beat until well combined.
 Add eggs one at a time, beating after each addition.
 Add milk alternately with flour mixture, beginning and ending with four; beat until smooth.
 Stir in remaining 1/2 cup cranberries; pour over fruit in pan.
 Bake until a tester inserted in the center of cake comes out clean, about 40 minutes.

 Transfer to a wire rack to cool for 15 minutes.
-Run a knife around eggs and invert onto a serving platter.
+Run a knife around edges and invert onto a serving platter.
 Serve with spice ice cream.